cristianoliveira/datapoa-java-client/README.md

 ## Getting Request Exceptions

-When an error occur during the request it will raise a DataRequestException with the point where error occured
+When an error occur during the request it will raise a DataRequestException with the point where error occurred

 ```